hyve9/senseflosser/README.md

 ## Acknowledgments

-This project was built for the Spring '24 Deep Learning for Media class at NYU.
+This project was built as a group project for the Spring '24 Deep Learning for Media class at NYU, and we had a lot of help from both faculty and colleagues in that class.
+Thanks, guys!

 - **FMA Dataset**: The autoencoders included in this repo were trained on (preprocessed) data from the [FMA Dataset](https://github.com/mdeff/fma), and the two shell scripts mentioned above expect a similar directory structure.
 The FMA dataset is licensed under the MIT License.